derekgreene11/CS340/README.md

 ## Step 1

-:white_check_mark Post the the ZIP file ProjectGroup12_Step4_DRAFT.zip and the URL of website (See [Flask App](https://www.derekrgreene.com/flask/))in Ed Discussion post for Project Step 4 Draft Version.
+:white_check_mark: Post the the ZIP file ProjectGroup12_Step4_DRAFT.zip and the URL of website (See [Flask App](https://www.derekrgreene.com/flask/))in Ed Discussion post for Project Step 4 Draft Version.

 Zip file to include: